react-auth-kit/react-auth-kit/docs/index.md

 ---

-**React Auth Kit** is a lightweight `auth state management` library for React JS based projects.
+**React Auth Kit** is a lightweight `auth state management` library for React JS-based projects.

-It is production-ready, and gives you the following:
+It is production-ready and gives you the following:

 * 📦 Very lightweight
 * 🔧 Easy to use